soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

   </tr>
 </table>

-Technically, we forsee the metadata tagging process as illustrated below.
+Technically, we foresee the metadata tagging process as illustrated below.
 At first, metadata record's title, abstract and keywords will be checked for the occurence of specific **values from the Soil Indicator and Soil Degradation Codelists**, such as `Water erosion` or `Soil erosion` (see the Table above).
 If found, the `Soil Degradation Indicator Tag` (corresponding value from the Soil Degradation Codelist) will be displayed to indicate suitability of given dataset for soil indicator related analyses.
 Additionally, a search for corresponding **methodology** will be conducted to see if the dataset is compliant with the EUSO Soil Health indicators presented in the [EUSO Dashboard](https://esdac.jrc.ec.europa.eu/esdacviewer/euso-dashboard/).
 If found, the tag `EUSO High-value dataset` will be added.
 In later phase we assume search for references to Scientific Methodology papers in metadata record's links.
 Next, the possibility of involving a more complex search using soil thesauri will also be explored.

 ``` mermaid